linxuanm/donkey/docs/tutorials/control.rst

 is equivalent to::

     if X > 10 then
-        output "X is greater than 10"
+        output "value is greater than 10"
     else
         if X < 10 then
-            output "X is less than 10"
+            output "value is less than 10"
         else
-            output "X is equal to 10"
+            output "value is equal to 10"
         end if
     end if